project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>To preview the resource
+    <td>To preview resource page displays the Name, Description, Keywords related to the resource.
      <br>1.
-Click the preview icon.
-It displays the Name, Description, Keywords related to the resource.
+Click the play icon to load the added resource in the lesson plan
      <br>2.
-Click the play icon to load the added resource with the lesson plan
+You can delete the resource using delete icon
      <br>3.
-You can delete the resource using delete icon
-     <br>4.
 Click the link in the breadcrumb to visit the corresponding lesson plan
     </td>
 <td><img src="pages/features-documentation/images/lessonplan/AddResource3.png"></td>
 </tr>